Market Trends That Will Shape the Rest of 2023

 Employers will also face increasing difficulty finding suitable candidates through traditional job searches.
 As a result, partnering with external recruiting firms will become the best way to fill open roles.

-6. Rising demand for new skillsets
+6. Rising Demand for New Skillsets

 There will be a greater need for candidates skilled in data analytics and automation technology in the coming months.
 And the accounting and finance industry is no exception.